roytang/blog/content/post/2022/05/post-election-thoughts/index.md

 ---

 > "It is possible to commit no mistakes and still lose.
 That is not a weakness, that is life." - Jean-Luc Picard

 ---

-> "Success is not final, failure is not fatal: it is the courage to continue that counts" - W. Churchill

----

-> "Time flows like a river, and history repeats" - Secret of Mana

----